 Ans.
-No travelling allowance will be issued to the candidates irrespective of the fact whether they are from reserved or non-reserved categories.
+No traveling allowance will be issued to the candidates irrespective of the fact whether they are from reserved or non-reserved categories.

-- Q. What are the items banned from being carried at the CAT 2020 exam centre?
+- Q. What are the items banned from being carried at the CAT 2020 exam center?

 Ans.
 Candidates will not be allowed to carry any of the following items: